 When Alan and I arrived in Ketchikan as part of a Regent Seven Seas Mariner cruise traveling from Vancouver to Singapore, we immediately sought an escape from the crowded port filled with cruisers looking for jewelry bargains.
 Our choice?
 A seaplane tour of Misty Fjords National Monument, which is only accessible via plane or boat.

-Since we booked our excursion through the ship, a bus transported us through Ketchikan to the Promech Air office, for this experience.
+Since we booked our excursion through the ship, a bus transported us through Ketchikan to the Promech Air office (now called Taguan Air), for this experience.
 The group, most of whom had never flown on a seaplane, stood on the dock nervously watching as the planes landed gracefully on the water.
 Although it was a misty, rainy day, the adventure went on as scheduled.

 Each plane held 6 or 7 passengers and, of course, a pilot.
 Passengers needed to be nimble enough to climb up a narrow metal ladder of about 5 steps to enter the plane.
 Each of us had our own window seat plus headphones for listening to pre-recorded commentary or comments from Captain Larry.